International Criminal Court investigation in Georgia: Preliminary examination

+Investigation

 On 8 October 2015, the ICC Presidency assigned the Situation in Georgia investigation to Pre-Trial Chamber I, consisting of three judges: Péter Kovács, Reine Alapini-Gansou, and Socorro Flores Liera.
 The Prosecutor of the ICC Fatou Bensouda submitted a request to the Pre-Trial Chamber for authorisation to open an investigation into the situation on 13 October 2015.
 On 27 January 2016, Pre-Trial Chamber I granted the Prosecutor's request to open an investigation proprio motu in the situation in Georgia.
 After several months of active advocacy, the ICC's Registrar visited Georgia and announced the opening of the field office in October 2017.
 The office was initially heavily undersourced and its work was affected by the lack of experience of the region as well as political turbulences in Georgia.

+Arrest warrants

-On 30 June 2022, on the strength of evidence collected during the investigation, the ICC Pre-Trial Chamber delivered arrest warrants for three de facto South Ossetian officials believed to bear responsibility for war crimes committed during the 2008 war — Mikhail Mindzaev, Gamlet Guchmazov and David Sanakoev, respectively, holding the positions of Minister of Internal Affairs, head of a detention centre in Tskhinvali, and Presidential Representative for Human Rights of South Ossetia, at the relevant time.
+On 30 June 2022, on the strength of evidence collected during the investigation, the ICC Pre-Trial Chamber delivered arrest warrants for three de facto South Ossetian officials believed to bear responsibility for war crimes committed during the 2008 war — Mikhail Mindzaev, Hamlet Guchmazov and David Sanakoev, respectively, holding the positions of Minister of Internal Affairs, head of a detention centre in Tskhinvali, and Presidential Representative for Human Rights of South Ossetia, at the relevant time.

-Conclusion
+Conclusion of investigation phase

 On 16 December 2022, Karim Ahmad Khan, the Prosecutor of the ICC, announced the conclusion of the six-year investigation phase in the Situation in Georgia.
 The statement confirmed that the three South Ossetian officials had been indicted for "unlawful confinement, torture, and ill-treatment, hostage taking, and subsequent unlawful transfer of ethnic Georgian civilians in the context of an occupation by the Russian Federation".
 The three men remained at large at that time.
-Further, a senior Russian commander, Major General Vyacheslav Borisov, was "believed to have intentionally contributed to the execution of some of these crimes", but he was not indicted on account of being dead at the time.
+A senior Russian commander, Major General Vyacheslav Borisov, was "believed to have intentionally contributed to the execution of some of [the] crimes", but was not indicted on account of having died.
 The Prosecutor noted that the mentioned crimes were "representative of a wider pattern of criminality which included the widespread looting and destruction of Georgian villages and homes and the denial of the return of almost all of the Georgian population of the Tskhinvali region".

 Karim Ahmad Khan also revealed that due to the lack of any significant change in circumstance the Prosecutor's Office would not pursue new lines of inquiry into the responsibility of other persons or for other conduct within the Situation in Georgia.
 This was the first time that the Office decided to conclude the investigation phase of the work in relation to a Situation addressed by the Court.
 The Prosecutor emphasized that the ICC's efforts in Georgia were "far from over" as the individuals subject to arrest warrants had yet to be successfully prosecuted.